Rights of Employees

 Of course, early negotiation efforts are not always successful.
 When that is true, a New Jersey employment lawyer may have to file a lawsuit and commence litigation on your behalf.

 Sometimes merely filing a lawsuit can enhance your settlement position, especially if your employer thought your threat to do so was a bluff.
 Other times it may be necessary to engage in discovery to try to prove your case before your employer will offer a fair and reasonable settlement.
-Either way, the employment law negotiations process can continue after a lawsuit has been filed, up to the trial and even on appeal.Settlement Conferences and Mediation
+Either way, the negotiation process continues after a lawsuit has been filed, up to the trial and even on appeal.Settlement Conferences and Mediation

 There are many opportunities for a New Jersey employment lawyer to settle your case after litigation has started.
 For example, judges often will hold settlement conferences to try to help the parties reach an agreement to settle the case.
-Likewise, some cases are sent to mediation, at which a neutral lawyer or retired judge will try to help foster a settlement.
-But whether a case settles as a result of a settlement conference, mediation, or simply through the efforts of the parties and their employment lawyers, much litigation ends with a settlement rather than a trial.Contact Rabner Baumgart Ben-Asher & Nirenberg, P.C.
+Likewise, many cases are sent to mediation, at which a neutral lawyer or retired judge will try to help foster a settlement.
+But whether a case settles as a result of a settlement conference, mediation, or simply through the efforts of the parties and their employment lawyers, litigation often ends with a settlement rather than a trial.Contact Rabner Baumgart Ben-Asher & Nirenberg, P.C.

 Whether you are looking to negotiate or litigate your employment law claim, we can help.
 Our New Jersey employment law attorneys represent individuals in a wide range of workplace disputes.

 Please feel free to contact us online, or to call us at (201) 777-2250, to schedule an initial consultation.
 We can meet with you in person at our office in Montvale, New Jersey, or speak to you over the telephone or via a Zoom meeting.Related Articles